rdkcentral/Lightning-SDK/docs/plugins/router/configuration.md

 (typically called in the `_setup` lifecycle event in `App.js`).
 The configuration object can contain 4 different
 keys: `root`, `boot`, `bootComponent`, and `routes`.

-As mentioned before, it is recommendd to specify your routes in a separate file, i.e. `src/routes.js`.
+It is recommendd to specify your routes in a separate file, i.e. `src/routes.js`.

 ### Root